Computers in Business

 Database Design and Implementation

-This module will develop a critical understanding of the theory and practice of corporate financial management and will introduce you to the corporate investment and financing decision as well as the interaction between the investment and financing decision.
+The module will introduce you to the corporate investment and financing decision as well as the interaction between the investment and financing decision.

 Human Resource Management